 After the stock market has drastically fallen from all-time highs, the economy right now is incredibly unstable and there is a tremendous amount of consumer uncertainty.
-The U.S. just had its worst Unemployment Report EVER with 3.3 million more Americans now out of work.
-Many financial experts feel we are already in a recession, now it’s about making the right moves to avoid a full-on depression.
+The U.S. just had its worst Unemployment Report EVER with almost 40 million Americans now out of work in the last 9 weeks.

 So even though there is nothing that many Americans (and international visitors) would like to do more than relive the nostalgia and the warm, comfortable feeling Disney World gives you after going through such a rough period of time, if guests don’t have the money, a trip just isn’t happening.